Public Information Requests

 Public Information Request Not Required for Certain Documents

-Current and former Austin ISD employees may request a copy of their own contract by completing this form (employees will need to be logged in to Google through the AISD Portal to access the form).
+Current and former Austin ISD employees may request a copy of their own contract by completing this form.

 - Current employees may access their records under My Appraisals in the AISD’s Human Capital Platform (HCP)

-- Former employees may request their evaluations by emailing firstname.lastname@example.org.
+- Former employees may request their evaluations by filling the Employee Records Request form.

-- Current and former Austin ISD employees may request a copy of their service records or transcripts by completing and submitting this form.
+- Current and former Austin ISD employees may request a copy of their service records or transcripts by completing and submitting the Employee Records Request form.

 Please note that a photo ID will be required.